rtavenar/blog/dtw.md

 ## Algorithmic Solution

-An exact solution to this optimization problem can be found using Dynamic Programming.
+An exact solution to this optimization problem can be found using dynamic programming.
 The essence of dynamic programming is to link the solution of a given problem to solutions of (easier) sub-problems.
-Once this link is known, one can solve the original problem by recursively solving required sub-problems and storing their solutions.
+Once this link is known, one can solve the original problem by recursively solving required sub-problems and storing their solutions for later use.

 In the case of DTW, we need to rely on the following quantity: